Film vs. Digital

 35mm, 120 Medium Format & Polaroid Film

 If you’re someone who learns visually, the best way to understand film is to see it.
-Below, you’ll find examples of 35mm film, 120 medium format film, and Polaroid images from real sessions.
+Below, you’ll find examples of 35mm film, 3D wigglegrams on 35mm film, 120 medium format film, Polaroid, and Instax mini images from real sessions.
 Each format has its own texture, depth, and feeling, but all of them share that timeless, nostalgic quality that makes film so special.
 If you’re deciding between film formats, this is where it really starts to click.

 Polariod